jakejooyoung/tweetfeed-api/README.md

 ### What is this repository for? ###

 This is a barebone Twitter feed api server.
+It returns a feed of 30 tweets based on your search term.

-It returns a feed of 30 tweets and the only parameter it can take is hashtag.
+Check out the demo here: https://tweetfeedmockup.com/

 ### How do I get set up? ###